mavryk-network/flexmasa/README.md

   before the end of the first cycle is not supported by Octez.
 - The `hangzbox` script can also switch to `Alpha`, but the current version of Tenderbake will switch to mainnet block-times (a.k.a.
-30 seconds) instead of inheriting with the current values (cf.
+30 seconds) instead of inheriting the current values (cf.
   [tezos/tezos!3850](https://gitlab.com/tezos/tezos/-/merge_requests/3850)).

 These scripts correspond to the tutorial at